TRAVELLING TO PAI, THAILAND | ALL YOU NEED TO KNOW

 » By minivan: from 150 bath (one way)

 » By Scooter: From 100 bath per day inclusive of insurance (yes, it’s that cheap!)

-Want to know where to stay in Pai?
-Check here!
+Do you want to know where to stay in Pai?
+Check it here!